 1. Increased Biodiversity

-Growing of trees in barren lands within the community helps to increase the biodiversity value.
+Growing trees in barren lands within the community helps to increase biodiversity value.
 As trees grow larger, the nature of the habitat will change.
-Well managed forests encourage biodiversity as they offer habitation for various animals, plants, shrubs, insects and birds among others.
+Well-managed forests encourage biodiversity as they offer habitation for various animals, plants, shrubs, insects, and birds, among others.
 In nature, wherever there are trees, other plants and wildlife follow.

 Another critical benefit of social forestry is soil conservation.
 Communities that embrace social forestry enjoy significant benefits in terms of improved agricultural activities.
 Tree roots prevent soil erosion by holding soil in place, mitigating the negative effects of soil erosion.